Morphine Sulfate (MOR-feen SUL-fate), Naltrexone Hydrochloride (nal-TREX-one hye-droe-KLOR-ide)

-You should not use this medicine if you have had an allergic reaction to morphine, morphine salts, or naltrexone.
-Do not use this medicine to treat pain that you only have once in a while (or "as needed").
-You should not use this medicine if you have serious breathing or lung problems (such as severe asthma, hypercapnia [high carbon dioxide level in your blood], or respiratory depression) or a serious bowel problem called paralytic ileus.
+Do not use this medicine if you have had an allergic reaction to morphine, morphine salts, or naltrexone.
+Do not use this medicine if you have serious breathing or lung problems (such as severe asthma, respiratory depression) or paralytic ileus.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - If you cannot swallow the extended-release capsule, you may open it and pour the medicine into a small amount of applesauce.
 Stir this mixture well and swallow it without chewing.
 Drink a glass of water to make sure you have swallowed the pellets completely.